smarthomeNG/plugins/tankerkoenig/README.md

 ## get_petrol_stations(lat, lon, type, sort, rad):
 Gets a list of petrol stations around provided coordinates, depending on a provided type, sort order and radius.
+In the example, sh._lat and sh.._long are the geocoordinates configured for smarthome in etc/smarthome.conf.
+You can also set your own coordinates!
 <pre>
 cheapest = sh.tankerkoenig.get_petrol_stations(sh._lat, sh._lon, 'diesel', 'price', rad='10')
 </pre>